 Our course will help you to become a leader in language teaching, curriculum design and materials writing.
 You’ll gain a solid foundation in many aspects of applied linguistics, and teaching skills that will meet the needs of language learners from different ethnic, educational and socio-economic backgrounds.

 Through lectures and seminars, you’ll be introduced to the key concepts and theories of language teaching, materials development and second language acquisition.
 You’ll use this knowledge to create original materials for different purposes, teaching contexts and modes of delivery, like literary, audio and visual media.
-You’ll even have the chance to try them out in our University’s Language Services Unit.

 Thanks to our links with local organisations, you’ll meet experts from educational institutions and publishing houses, such as Cambridge Assessment and Cambridge University Press, who’ll be happy to talk to you about teaching methods and materials.